Gyroscopic Gravitational Memory: Radiative asymptotically flat metrics

-\paragraph{Asymptotic geodesics.} We conclude this section by writing down the large $r$ asymptotic solution of the geodesic flow equation $\bu\cdot\cd\bu=0$.
-(This is a key preliminary for freely falling tetrads and their spin connections built in section \ref{se3}.)
-For definiteness, integration constants are fixed by demanding that freely falling observers have an $\cO(r^{-2})$ radial velocity relative to the source at some reference time $u=u_0$.
+We conclude this section by writing down the large-$r$ asymptotic solution of the geodesic flow equation $\bu\cdot\cd\bu=0$.
+(This is a key preliminary for freely-falling tetrads and their spin connections built in section \ref{se3}.)
+For definiteness, integration constants are fixed by demanding that freely-falling observers have a vanishing velocity relative to the source at some initial time $u=u_0$.
 Thus, upon expressing proper velocity as \beq \bu = \gamma(\pd_u+v^r\pd_r+v^a\pd_a), \ee a mildly tedious but straightforward computation yields